-- PyStan enables you write Python code and send it to Stan.
+- PyStan enables you to write Python code and send it to Stan.
 Stan is a package for Bayesian statistics using the No-U-Turn sampler.

 - PyMC is a module that implements Bayesian statistical models and fitting algorithms.
 It includes Markov chain Monte Carlo.
-PyMC includes methods for summarizing output, plotting, goodness-of-fit and convergence diagnostics.
+PyMC includes methods for summarizing output, plotting, goodness-of-fit, and convergence diagnostics.

 Which language should I learn (Python vs. R)?